-As of December 31, 2018, the Company did not have any U.S. federal and state net operating loss carryovers available to offset future taxable income.
+As of December 31, 2020 and 2019, the Company had \$1,022,561 and \$0 of U.S. federal net operating losses available for carryback or carryover to offset taxable income, respectively.

 In assessing the realization of the deferred tax assets, management considers whether it is more likely than not that some portion of all of the deferred tax assets will not be realized.
-The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which temporary differences representing net future deductible amounts become deductible.
+Management believes that it is more likely than not the deferred tax assets generated in 2020 will be realized based upon the ability to carryback net operating losses to 2019.
 Management considers the scheduled reversal of deferred tax liabilities, projected future taxable income and tax planning strategies in making this assessment.

-A reconciliation of the federal income tax rate to the Company's effective tax rate at December 31, 2018 is as follows:
+A reconciliation of the federal income tax rate to the Company's effective tax rate is as follows: